Josh Taylor (boxer): Taylor vs Postol

 In June 2018, Taylor fought former WBC light-welterweight champion, Viktor Postol, gaining a UD win in a twelve-round fight, meaning that he was placed in the mandatory position to fight WBC light-welterweight champion, José Ramírez.
 The fight took place at the SSE Hydro, Glasgow.

 World Boxing Super Series

 On 30 June 2018, it was announced that Taylor would join fellow light welterweights Ryan Martin, Terry Flanagan, Regis Prograis, Eduard Troyanovsky, Anthony Yigit, Ivan Baranchyk and WBA champion, Kiryl Relikh in the eight man tournament.

 Taylor vs Martin

-At a gala held in Moscow, Taylor selected to fight Ryan Martin in the quarter-finals.
+At a gala held in Moscow, Taylor was selected to fight Ryan Martin in the quarter-finals.
 Taylor dominated the fight with Martin throwing few punches.
 In the seventh round, Taylor landed a flurry of punches that staggered Martin which resulted in referee Victor Loughlin stopping the fight.

+IBF light-welterweight champion

 Taylor vs Baranchyk

 Taylor won his first world title, the IBF light-welterweight title, by UD against Ivan Baranchyk in Glasgow on 18 May 2019.
 Taylor scored two knockdowns in the fight.